OriginTrail/houston-v4/README.md

 # HOUSTON v4

+Houston is a visual user interface for your [OriginTrail](https://origintrail.io "OriginTrail") Node that makes operating it easy for everyone.

 ## Features
 - Setup the node configuration and pricing
 - Display all balances on *Management wallet* and *Operational wallet* as well as your *profile* (ERC725 identity)